afishman/dalsa-grabber/README.md

 dalsaGrabber is the main console app produced from the makefile that let's you  write videos and monitor.
 Run `dalsaGrabber --help` for options (such as sepcifying framerate / resolution etc...)

-Note: It is *highly* reccomended the GigE-V network config script to improve network performance:
+Note: It is *strongly* reccomended the GigE-V network config script to improve network performance:
-* `sudo /path_to_GigE-V_framework/DALSA/DALSA/GigeV/bin/gev_nettweak ehternet_device_name`
+* `sudo /path_to_GigE-V_framework/DALSA/GigeV/bin/gev_nettweak ehternet_device_name`

 (Hint: Available network devices can be listed with `ifconfig`)